-The Company has mechanisms in place for the prevention of bribery and corruption, among which the following are noteworthy: the Code of Ethics, the Supplier Code of Conduct, the Criminal Risk Prevention Programme, the Guide for the Prevention of Corruption, the conducting of social audits, the segregation of functions in the purchase process and the execution of such process entirely through IT systems (allowing the traceability and periodic auditability of the process).
+The Company has mechanisms in place for the prevention of bribery and corruption, among which the following are noteworthy: the Code of Ethics, the Code of Conduct for Suppliers, the Criminal Risk Prevention Programme, the Guide for the Prevention of Corruption, the conducting of social audits, the segregation of functions in the purchase process and the execution of such process entirely through IT systems (allowing the traceability and periodic auditability of the process).
 This allows the Company to mitigate possible risks due to a breach of a regulation or law by suppliers.

 Furthermore, the Company’s Compliance System is aligned with best practices in the field in order to ensure that all members of the organisation adequately respect the established obligations and the commitments undertaken by the Company, all based on a corporate culture that is proactively engaged in compliance risk management.
 Additionally, it has a Data Protection Compliance System that responds to the technical, legal and organisational requirements of the European Data Protection Regulation and the Spanish Organic Law on the Protection of Personal Data (LOPD).